95ac/38ha SSSI, SPA

 Mouse over links for pictures; click for detail page.

-This large sandy mound rising out of the surrounding saltings is owned by the National Trust and managed by Essex Wildlife Trust.
-It has a shingly foreshore/beach area on its northern side, with a sizeable freshwater pond nearby, and extensive areas of rough grassland.
+This large sandy mound rising out of the surrounding saltings has a shingly foreshore/beach area on its northern side, with a sizeable freshwater pond nearby, and extensive areas of rough grassland.
 It is grazed by Soay sheep, a primitive rare breed.
+On higher ground, there are blackthorn thickets and some spectacular old hawthorns.

 The southern edge of the island has some of the finest natural transition areas of saltmarsh–grassland–scrub to be found on the Essex coast.
 The wide range of saltmarsh plants includes lax-flowered sea lavender, golden samphire and sea rush.